 There are design elements on Squarespace that are dependant on the site template, but even when available might not work very well.
 The nature of The Appademic, as a site for bringing together tech and education, lends itself to link posts.
 I have separated them out from the main blog, as I’m not a big fan of sites dominated by link rolls .
 Unfortunately, the template that I use doesn’t render block in a sensible way – there is no indentation, for example.
 This leaves me with another awkward workaround, among the bad options for this I have landed on adding a rich text block, but this adds yet more layout complexity – and to posts that should be the simplest of all.

-I want to be clear, this is not a post bagging Squarespace.
-There is so much to like about the platform – both for functionality, and the company’s support of content creators more generally.
-For a lot of people, it is an obvious choice given how easy it is to use if you are happy to work as the platform wants you to.
+There is much to like about squarespace.
 The visual design aspect is pleasing, one thing I have been very happy with is the way the site looks.
 It took no time at all to get everything setup.
 For photography sites, the CDN, and template the gallery designs make for one of the best experiences going around.
 This site, however, is not a photography blog.
 Neither is it a store front, another area that Squarespace excels in.
-Squarespace also gets a hard time about search engine optimisation, which I would urge you to take with a grain of salt due to the army of affiliate marketers working on WordPress selling would be bloggers on themes, plugins, and all manner of other snake oil to ‘make it rain’.
-The free source and extensible architecture of WordPress is its biggest strength, but it also opens it up to the current zeitgeist of internet sharks.
+Squarespace also gets a hard time about search engine optimisation, which I would urge you to take with a grain of salt due to the army of affiliate marketers working on Wordpress selling would be bloggers on themes, plugins, and all manner of other snake oil to ‘make it rain’.
+The free source and extensible architecture of Wordpress is its biggest strength, but it also opens it up to the current zeitgeist of internet sharks.

 Having said that, I do have a genuine problem on Squarespace in that my use of Markdown and HTML seems to create errors in the data that Google and other search engines index .
 If you are going to use the platform in the way it was designed – composing and posting with rich text, using a simple structure, and so on – you will not encounter the same problems.
 If you are an edge case for the way you work, like it appears I am with this site, it is worth considering how this might affect your discoverability .
 The other side of that equation is that you are more likely to have readers stick around if they land on a slick looking site than if they find a dog’s breakfast on the end of those search results.
 Squarespace is not going to let you down in that regard.
 But more than that, Squarespace is in some sense a set and forget situation, you don’t have to concern yourself with more moving parts — there is hosting to manage, so you don’t have to deal a server.
 You don’t even have to go outside the platform for your domain management, everything is self contained within Squarespace.
 These are compelling selling points for the service.
-Again, be wary of affiliate marketers when choosing between WordPress and Squarespace, while WordPress is not difficult to use or to learn, it still takes time to master, and to my mind not only will Squarespace will get you up and running a lot quicker, but nobody is getting a cut to tell you that .
+Again, be wary of affiliate marketers when choosing between Wordpress and Squarespace, while Wordpress is not difficult to use or to learn, it still takes time to master, and to my mind not only will Squarespace will get you up and running a lot quicker, but nobody is getting a cut to tell you that .

 Why post any of this?
-Well, the workaround I mention above have created enough friction for me that I have made the decision to migrate to a self-hosted WordPress installation before the site gets too big to contemplate that.
-The main reason is the workflow, I need the flexibility that WordPress can offer for working with Markdown, and on iOS.
+Well, the workaround I mention above have created enough friction for me that I have made the decision to migrate to a self-hosted Wordpress installation before the site gets too big to contemplate that.
+The main reason is the workflow, I need the flexibility that Wordpress can offer for working with Markdown, and on iOS.
 If you have made it this far through this post, you can probably tell it hasn’t been an easy decision – even now I have my doubts.
 This site is paid in full for another six months on Squarespace, which is another reason to not take this decision lightly.
 As I have gone back and forth, reading innumerable frustrating and vapid articles, sifting through the noise of resellers, affiliates, hosting companies and self-appointed gurus, I have continually come back to the one thing that matters to me most in this, my ability to work in the way that I want to.
 Ultimately, The Appademic is a site about doing your best work – whether as an academic, a student, or any kind of creative nerd – and I feel it is bordering on disingenuous to be writing about that via a means that contradicts the message.
 I looked seriously at static engines, particularly Jekyll, which is not only a brilliant solution, but is perfectly adaptable for mobile use.
-Inevitably I settled on WordPress for the flexibility and better ability to eventually open out the site to other writers.
+Inevitably I settled on Wordpress for the flexibility and better ability to eventually open out the site to other writers.

 The Appademic will still operate as usual for the moment, as I clone it and test it elsewhere.
 However, any content going up in the next few days will be basic by necessity.
 There are bound to be mistakes, although I am working hard to mitigate them.
 If you happen to find any, please contact me to let me know.
 I will post an update on the other side to report on how it all went, but it should be obvious when the site design changes that the switch has been made.